dwjoyce/pythonbook/chapters/Reading files.rst

     - The Lord of the Rings, Epigraph

-Save it as mission.txt, making sure you save it in your home directory (``/home/pi`` directory), not on your USB stick.
-That way we can experiement with it in the interactive shell.
+Save it as :file:`mission.txt`, making sure you save it in your home directory (:file:`/home/pi` directory), not on your USB stick.
+That way we can experiment with it in the interactive shell.
 We now have a file to open and read.

 In Python, we use the ``open`` function to open files, so type the following::